ballerina-attic/websocket-integration/README.md

     // In-memory map to store WebSocket connections map consMap = {};

-    //This resource will trigger when a new connection handshake takes place resource onHandshake(ws:HandshakeConnection conn) {
+    //This resource triggers when a new connection handshake takes place resource onHandshake(ws:HandshakeConnection conn) {
         log:printInfo("New client is going to connect with ID: "+ conn.connectionID);
     }

-    // This resource will trigger when a new WebSocket connection is open resource onOpen (ws:Connection conn, string name) {
+    // This resource triggers when a new WebSocket connection is open resource onOpen (ws:Connection conn, string name) {
         // Add the new connection to the connection map consMap[conn.getID()] = conn;